The of Video Marketing: AI, Automation & the Role of Human Editors

 Why Businesses Are Outsourcing Video Editing

-Building an in-house editing team can be expensive and endowment-heavy.
+Building an in-house editing team can be expensive and resource-heavy.
 That’s why many brands now outsource video editing to professional agencies.
 Outsourcing reduces costs, speeds up delivery, and provides access to global creative talent.

 What’s Next: Interactive and Real-Time Videos